-13. St Mark's recognises that online safety is part of the whole school approach to safeguarding which includes:

-- Parental engagement with online safety - An appropriate level of security to protect users and their data - An annual review of the school's online safety procedures which include a risk assessment that reflects and considers the risks children face online - Curriculum planning - Teacher training - The role and responsibilities of the DSL - 14.
-Further information reading the specific approaches relating to this can be found in the schools Online Safety Policy, Acceptable Use Policies. - 15.
+- 6. St Mark's School recognises that online safety is part of the whole school approach to safeguarding which includes: - Parental engagement with online safety - An appropriate level of security to protect users and their data - An annual review of the school's online safety procedures which include a risk assessment that reflects and considers the risks children face online - Curriculum planning - Teacher training - The role and responsibilities of the DSL team - 7.
+Further information reading the specific approaches relating to this can be found in the schools Online Safety Policy, Safeguarding and Child Protection Policy which can be found in the main school office and on the school's shared system. - 8.
 St Mark's will ensure that appropriate filtering and monitoring systems are in place when pupils and staff access school systems and internet provision.
-The school will be careful to ensure that these systems do not place unreasonable restrictions on internet access or limit what children can be taught with regards to online teaching and safeguarding.
+The school will be careful to ensure that these systems do not place unreasonable restrictions on internet access or limit what children can be taught with regards to online teaching and safeguarding. - 9.
+Our school will communicate and reinforce to parents and carers how important it is that children are safe online and to inform them which filtering and monitoring systems are used in the setting.
+We will always let parents know what we are asking children to do online outside of school and the sites they will be asked to access and also which staff member they will be interacting with online (if any)